 Cons

-Unlike on-campus programs, online degrees don’t offer the same opportunities for connecting with classmates.
+Online degrees don’t offer the same opportunities for connecting with classmates as traditional in-person programs.
 For international students living in the U.S. and earning a degree online, this may lead to a sense of isolation.
 It can also make it more challenging for international students to build their network, a valuable professional asset.
 To combat this, Villagomez recommends international students be proactive in seeking out ways to connect, like online clubs and virtual gatherings.

-While some international students may like the type of autonomous learning common in online degree programs, for others, it can be a detriment.
-Students coping with language barriers, cultural differences, or challenging material will have to be more proactive in seeking help.
+While some students may like the type of autonomous learning common in online degree programs, it can be detrimental for others.
+Students coping with language barriers, cultural differences, or challenging material must be more proactive in seeking help.
 Additionally, says Villagomez, “Online programs may not provide the same level of hands-on experience as on-campus programs.
 It’s important for students to assess their career goals to ensure they will graduate with the necessary skills and training to enter the workforce.”

 How to Apply to an Online Degree as an International Student